uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 ---

-### Task 8.2 — ARP Spoofing
+### Task 8.2: ARP Spoofing

-ARP (Address Resolution Protocol) has no authentication — any host can broadcast false MAC-to-IP mappings.
-ARP poisoning tells the victim "the gateway is at my MAC" and tells the gateway "the victim is at my MAC" — all traffic flows through the attacker.
+ARP (Address Resolution Protocol) has no authentication: any host can broadcast false MAC-to-IP mappings.
+ARP poisoning tells the victim "the gateway is at my MAC" and tells the gateway "the victim is at my MAC": all traffic flows through the attacker.

 ```bash
 # Inside bettercap REPL: